-How do business angels see success when they invest in businesses?
+How do business angels see success when they invest?

 Angel investors have the power to turn startups into global successes.